 Additional Expertise Internal Consulting Group

 I advise executives and teams leading change projects, restructuring, and mergers & acquisitions.
-As a accredited professional with Internal Consulting Group (IGC), I can offer my clients access to global management consulting expertise.
+As a accredited professional with Internal Consulting Group (ICG), I can offer my clients access to global management consulting expertise.

 We want our clients to achieve their best possible outcome from negotiations.